keikhcheung/notes/notes/Design-research-tips.md

 Running design research takes time.
 It may not always fit into the increment cycle in Scrum for demonstrating deliverables.
 Yet, to maintain transparency across a working team, show the incremental progress in design research.
 This provides a platform for feedback collection, and can perhaps enrich insights coming from other input sources.

 - For Scrum in Agile: Incremental deliverables are to make work done transparent.
-It is not an exclusive framework to deny longer, yet meaningful tasks which need more time than the increment's length (Seiden).
+It is not an exclusive framework to deny longer, yet meaningful tasks which need more time than the increment’s length (Seiden).

 *Last update: 2020-08-08*